 While some active duty military families are stationed in overseas locations, the majority live on or near a military installation in the U.S. Approximately 60% of the children of military families in the U.S. are school age and the majority of them -- nearly 80% -- attend public schools throughout the nation.

-Additionally, there are 625 thousand children of National Guard and 705 thousand children of Reserve Members and the majority of them are also attending public schools.
+Additionally, there are over 443 thousand school-aged children of National Guard and Reserve Members and the majority of them are also attending public schools.

-DoDEA's Partnership program provides information and support to increase understanding of the unique needs of military children as well as academic support to improve educational opportunities and outcomes for military children.
+DoDEA's Partnership branch provides information and support to increase understanding of the unique needs of military children as well as academic support to improve educational opportunities and outcomes for military children.

 Children in military families face unique challenges that are unparalleled in the general student population.
 As military families transition from one duty station to another, children often attend many different schools.
 In fact, the average child in a military family will move six to nine times during a school career.
 That's an average of three times more frequently than non-military families.